zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/batch.md

 ---

-## Batch Timeout
+## 🏷️ BatchTimeout

-The `BatchTimeout` option sets how long (in seconds) the library should wait for a batch to complete before timing out.
+The `BatchTimeout` option in Entity Framework Extensions sets how long (in seconds) the library should wait for a batch to complete before timing out.

 - Default value: The `context.Database.GetCommandTimeout()` value, if one is specified.